girl in the window

 "What are you doing here?
 Where are your parents?"

-Rather than answer any more questions, the acheri walked into the kitchen and turned on the overhead light.
+Rather than answer any more questions, the Acheri walked into the kitchen and turned on the overhead light.

 "Answer me," Barbara commanded.
 "Who are you, and what are you doing here?"

 The stranger headed back toward the dining room, reached up her hand and turned off the chandelier above the table.
 She remained in the doorway with her back to the kitchen light, her body blocking its glow.
-Dylan was the first to be touched by the acheri's shadow, followed by his wife and then his son.
-One after another they fell to the ground with coughing fits so severe they could barely breathe.
+Dylan was the first to be touched by the Acheri's shadow, followed by his wife and then his son.
+One after another, they fell to the ground with coughing fits so severe they could barely breathe.

-"Leave them alone," the dark-haired girl said gently.
+"Leave them alone," the Acheri said gently.

 "But they're sick.
 They need help."

-Moments later there was silence in the room.
+Moments later, there was silence in the room.

 "They're all right now," the stranger declared.